-Learn to create useful torn and burnt paper effects in half a minute using PowerPoint 2010.
+Learn to create useful torn and burnt paper effects in half a minute in PowerPoint 2010, 2013 or 2016.
 Watch and learn from our video tutorial.

 The torn paper effect you’ll learn to create is:

 The effect can be used in a number of ways.
 For example, it can be used to showcase ripped screenshot as follows:

 Another very simple way to use it is to show clippings of a news item like a scrap of newspaper or note paper.
 You can even showcase famous quotes or highlight important text like this:

 You can find more ways to highlight text here in this article >>

 Apart from using torn paper effect, there are a number of other ways to showcase quotes in your slides.

 These templates are quite useful to highlight critical information, quote or to make an important announcement.
 You can use the ‘change picture’ option to replace this sample picture with the picture of your choice.